microprediction/timemachines/docs/skaters.md

 This package is *merely* a collection of "skater" functions.

 ### Finding a skater
-You have to poke around in the repo [/skaters](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters) to find skaters, then import them based on their location.
+Poke around in [/skaters](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters).
 Here's an incomplete list:

 | Package | Location                                                                                            |
 |---------|-----------------------------------------------------------------------------------------------------|